mahlenmorris/VCVRack/README.md

 the "out2 = 0" will NEVER be executed.

-## Multithreading: ALSO and WHEN blocks
+## Multitasking: ALSO and WHEN blocks

 **Note: This section has kind of advanced topics, or at least they have the potential to make BASICally more confusing, especially if you are new to